MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.8_history_manager.rst

-The same stacking rule is exposed offline through :meth:`~mushroom_rl.core.history_manager.HistoryManager.build_history`, which rebuilds one window per timestep from a stored buffer, walking backwards from each anchor up to the stream length and stopping at episode boundaries (given by the ``last`` flags) or at the start of the buffer, zero-padding the missing older entries.
-Feeding it the same dataset's ``state``, ``action`` and ``last`` columns reproduces *exactly* the windows assembled online:
+The same stacking rule is exposed offline through :meth:`~mushroom_rl.core.history_manager.HistoryManager.build_history`, which rebuilds one window per timestep from a stored buffer, walking backwards from each anchor up to the stream length and stopping at segment boundaries (the ``last`` flags returned by :meth:`~mushroom_rl.core.Dataset.parse`: every episode end plus the end of every stored segment) or at the start of the buffer, zero-padding the missing older entries.
+Where a segment continues rows stored elsewhere, e.g. the first rows of an environment in a fit block, the dataset carries the stream entries that preceded it (:attr:`~mushroom_rl.core.Dataset.history_state`), and :meth:`~mushroom_rl.core.history_manager.HistoryManager.build_history` reads the older entries from them instead of zero-padding.
+Feeding it the same dataset's ``state``, ``action`` and parsed ``last`` columns reproduces *exactly* the windows assembled online:

 .. literalinclude:: code/history_manager.py
    :lines: 43-52